Diagram spaces, diagram spectra, and spectra of units: Construction of the model structure on diagram spaces

 We can now establish the crucial step in setting up the model structure:

-\begin{proposition} Suppose that $p \colon E \arr B$ is a stable equivalence satisfying the RLP with respect to $K$.
+\begin{proposition} Suppose that $p \colon E \arr B$ is a weak homotopy equivalence satisfying the RLP with respect to $K$.
 Then $p$ is a level acyclic fibration. \end{proposition} \begin{proof} As $p$ has the RLP with respect to $F_{+}J$, it is a level fibration.
 We must show that it is a level equivalence.
-Choose a basepoint $* \in B_0$ with images $* \in B_d$.
-The levelwise fibers over these basepoints form a pullback of $\sD$-spaces:
+Choose a map $b \colon * \arr B$ and let $F = E_b$ be the pullback of $p \colon E \arr B$ over $b$.
+Lemma \ref{hocolim_is_homotopy_fiber} implies that $\hocolim_{\sD} F$ is equivalent to the homotopy fiber of a weak equivalence: